Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Results

 \subsection{Cycle 10 reviewer survey}

+After completing their reviews, reviewers had the option to complete a survey to self-assess their expertise on their assigned proposals.
+While self-reported expertise is subjective and may vary with individual perceptions of ``expertise'' \citep[see, e.g.,][]{Karpen18}, the survey offers an indication of the suitability of the review assignments.
+More importantly, trends across cycles reveal how reviewers perceive the quality of their assignments, assuming minimal changes in reviewer demographics between cycles.

-The increased similarity of the proposal assignments was also reflected in the reviewer survey, where reviewers provided a self-assessment of their expertise on each proposal assignment.
-Figure~\ref{fig:rsurvey} shows a histogram of the results from Cycles 8, 9 and 10.
-With the new assignment process adopted in Cycle 10, the percentage of reviewers indicating they were an expert in the assigned proposal increase to 65\% in Cycle 10 from 45\% in Cycle 9.
-Similarly, the percentage of assignments where the reviewers indicated they had little or no knowledge on the proposal declined to 5\% in Cycle 10 from 10\% in Cycle 9.
+Figure~\ref{fig:rsurvey} shows a histogram of survey results from Cycles 8, 9, and 10.
+Following the implementation of the new assignment process in Cycle 10, the percentage of reviewers identifying as experts on their assigned proposals increased from 45\% in Cycle 9 to 65\% in Cycle 10.
+Simultaneously, the proportion of assignments where reviewers reported little or no knowledge of the proposals dropped from 10\% in Cycle 9 to 5\% in Cycle 10.
+These results indicate that the new assignment algorithm achieved a better overall match between reviewers’ expertise and their assigned proposals.